 Several obstacles needed to be addressed in order to select the best method of cut-off construction:

 - The requirement for a completely watertight cut-off

 - The presence of cobbles and boulders in the soil profile

-- Uncertain depth to top of rock, leading to changed conditions that put the project on the owner’s critical path
+- Uncertain depth to the top of rock, led to changed conditions that put the project on the owner’s critical path

-With consideration of the challenges, Keller suggested O-Pile cut-off technology.
-O-Pile walls are relatively new to North America and consist of tightly interlocked pipe piles utilizing a mechanical “ball-and socket” type connector to create a watertight cut-off.
-The wall can be readily embedded into sound rock to complete the cut-off.
+With consideration of the challenges, Keller suggested interlocking pipe pile cut-off technology.
+Interlocking pipe pile walls are relatively new to North America and consist of tightly interlocked pipe piles utilizing a mechanical “ball-and-socket” type connector to create a watertight cut-off.
+The wall can be readily embedded into the sound rock to complete the cut-off.
 Additionally, construction is rapid, which was a vital consideration for the owner.
-On this basis, O-Pile technology was accepted by Ledcor and Alamos Gold, and Keller was retained for the work.
+On this basis, interlocking pipe pile technology was accepted by Ledcor and Alamos Gold, and Keller was retained for the work.

-Additional subsurface exploration was conducted along the dam to better determine the top of rock so that the pipe piles could be prefabricated off site.
-Sixty-eight 24-in (610-mm) diameter O-Piles, complete with ring bit, connectors, sealant and tremie grout pipe, were installed.
-O-Piles varied in length from 16.5 to 36 ft (5 m to 11 m).
+Additional subsurface exploration was conducted along the dam to better determine the top of the rock so that the pipe piles could be prefabricated off-site.
+Sixty-eight 24-in (610-mm) diameter interlocking pipe piles, complete with ring bit, connectors, sealant, and tremie grout pipe, were installed.
+Interlocking pipe piles varied in length from 16.5 to 36 ft (5 m to 11 m).
 A pile guide and template ensured verticality during installation, with additional post-installation verticality verification also performed.
-A full-time, on-site technician performed quality control for each installed O-Pile.
+A full-time, on-site technician performed quality control for each installed interlocking pipe pile.
 Pre-and post-installation pump tests were conducted to confirm the adequacy of the cut-off wall.